 No one cares that a man with a sensible haircut is nice.
 A nice man with a sensible haircut fades in the background, unless he has remarkable characteristics that make him stand out.
 My guess, watching this groom emcee the various events of his wedding, was that this man did not have such remarkable characteristics, and that he probably faded into the background for much of his life.
 The man was not very funny.
 He was not the type that an observer would say was overly entertaining.
-He seemed like a shy, normal man that was as uncomfortable in his own skin as the rest of us are.
+He seemed like a shy, reserved man that was as uncomfortable in his own skin as the rest of us are.
 I wondered, watching him bomb on stage, if our reactions to his antics would’ve been different if he said all that he said, and did all that he did, with an eight-inch high, blue mohawk, and I wondered if he wondered the same?
-Say what you want about a person that wears a Mohawk, that is blue, but he does generate expectations.
-When a man with an eight-inch, blue Mohawk shatters expectations by doing silly things, or being nice, those actions stand in stark contrast to what we expect of such a man, and that leads an otherwise normal and probably relatively boring man, to stand out in our memory.
+Say what you want about a person that wears a mohawk, that is blue, but he does generate expectations.
+When a man with an eight-inch, blue mohawk shatters expectations by doing silly things, or being nice, those actions stand in stark contrast to what we expect of him, and that leads an otherwise normal and probably relatively boring man, to stand out in our memory.

 The point, as I see it, is that conventional thinking has potholes, and we should remain skeptical of everything we see and hear, but those that put so much energy into unconventional thoughts often end up more confused on a given subject than enlightened.
 Forming a hybrid of sorts, is the ideal plane for one to reach as it suggests that while we should remain skeptical in nature, we should also maintain an equal amount of skepticism for enlightened, unconventional thoughts.
 Yet, the seductive nature of unconventional thinking rarely calls for a ledger on which one can score their thoughts, theories, and ideas.